Singer Chris Brown to remain in jail until probation hearing

 The "Turn Up the Music" singer was ordered last month to stay in the treatment program until his April 17 trial in Washington.

-In 2009, Brown was sentenced to five years probation, community labour and domestic violence counselling after assaulting Rihanna, who was then his girlfriend, on the eve of the Grammy Awards in Los Angeles.
+In 2009, Brown was sentenced to five years probation, community labor and domestic violence counseling after assaulting Rihanna, who was then his girlfriend, on the eve of the Grammy Awards in Los Angeles.

 (Reporting by Eric Kelsey; Writing by Piya Sinha-Roy; Editing by Mary Milliken and James Dalgleish)